 Stevens: They covered a variety of topics.

-Matthies: ASA members that have especially influenced you.
-The first person that comes to my mind is Dennis Klatt [?].
+ASA members that have especially influenced you.
+The first person that comes to my mind is Dennis Klatt.

-Stevens: Yes.
-Dennis Klatt came to our lab here shortly after he finished his doctorate with Gordon Peterson [?] out in Michigan.
+Yes.
+Dennis Klatt came to our lab here shortly after he finished his doctorate with Gordon Peterson out in Michigan.
 Klatt was a great influence on me and on speech research at MIT.
 No question.
-Of course, other people who influenced me early on were Barrenick and other people on my committee like Walter Rosenblyth [?] and J. C. R. Licklighter [?].
+Of course, other people who influenced me early on were Beranek and other people on my committee like Walter Rosenblith and J. C. R. Licklider.

-Stevens: And Arthur Hause.
+And Arthur House.
 Thatís right.
 Yes.
-Then later on — and we are moving ahead here but — I worked with M. R. Bose for a while.
+Then later on — and we are moving ahead here but — I worked with Amar Bose for a while.
 We were teaching a course in circuit theory together and we ended up writing a book on introductory network theory.
-At that time, M. R. Bose was becoming interested in acoustics, the loudspeaker aspect.
+At that time, Amar Bose was becoming interested in acoustics, the loudspeaker aspect.
 So, we chatted a little about those things which ultimately led, of course, to his formation of his company.